moov-io/ach/README.md

 ## Usage

-The ACH project implements a Go library and HTTP server for creating and modifying ACH files.
-For a complete ACH origination service checkout [moov-io/paygate](https://github.com/moov-io/paygate).
+The ACH project implements an HTTP server and Go library for creating and modifying ACH files.
+There are client libraries available for [Go](..) and [Node/JavaScript](https://github.com/moov-io/ach-node-sdk).
+The reader and writer are written in Go and [available as a library](https://pkg.go.dev/github.com/moov-io/ach) ([Examples](https://pkg.go.dev/github.com/moov-io/ach@v1.4.1/examples)).

 ### Docker